 Crank Caverns is the common name of the remains of the Rainford Delph Quarry near Crank in Merseyside.
 It is a network of underground tunnels and caverns, as well as an extensive woodland.
 During the war they where used as a storage facility for ammunition for the anti-aircraft position at Crank.
-Dont go in its pitch black and I doubt its safe.
+Don’t go in its pitch black and I doubt it is safe.
 They have been bricked up and gated for a reason.
-You can see evidence of roof falls at the entrance
+You can see evidence of roof falls at the entrance.

 We walk through the woods passing the caverns on the right and out the other side, down the farm track back to the road, its a short but interesting route.

 Billinge Hill, also known as Billinge Lump, is the highest point in Merseyside.